key4hep/k4Reco/k4Reco/GaudiTrkUtils/README.md

          int intersectionWithDetElement( int detElementID, EVENT::TrackerHit* hit, Vector3D& point, int mode=modeClosest )  ;
          int intersectionWithDetElement( int detElementID, const TKalTrackSite& site, Vector3D& point, const DDVMeasLayer*& ml, int mode=modeClosest ) ;

+- GaudiTrkUtils Add a function to set the streamlog level.
+This is mandatory for any algorithm that uses streamlog, since otherwise the maximum debug level be in place without the messages printing anywhere but doing all the computations needed, leading to very bad performance.